Monthly archives: September 2012

 This concrete bungalow on a remote Japanese island is built to protect its occupants from both extremely bright sunshine and destructive typhoons (+ slideshow).
 More »

 All this week we're featuring music by different artists as part of our Dezeen Live shows at 100% Design.
 We played songs by Strong Asian Mothers on yesterday's show, a band we featured on Dezeen Music Project earlier in the week, and today it's the turn of Portsmouth-based DJ Reset Robot to raise the roof at Earls Court.

 This track will give you a taste of what Reset Robot is all about.
 Taking inspiration from the techno and tech house genres, we think it's exactly the kind of hard-hitting dance music you'd want a robot to make.

 We relaunched Dezeen Jobs last week with a new look, and to celebrate we've introduced a special offer for a half-price recruitment advert.
 To get your discount, pick up a voucher this week from Dezeen Super Store at 38 Monmouth Street WC2, or one of our pop-ups at 100% Design (stand IP15) or designjunction (stand B6).

 Developing hardware and software at the same time is design's "new frontier", according to industrial designer Yves Behar.
-Speaking to Dezeen editor-in-chief Marcus Fairs at 100% Design yesterday, the industrial designer said bringing 3D designers and interface designers together was "a whole new blue ocean" adding, "Apple is actually a little bit behind in that area." (+ audio) More »
+Speaking to Dezeen editor-in-chief Marcus Fairs at 100% Design yesterday, the industrial designer said bringing 3D designers and interface designers together was "a whole new blue ocean" adding, "Apple is actually a little bit behind in that area."
+Update: this interview is featured in Dezeen Book of Interviews, which is on sale now for £12 (+ audio).
+More »